- Car Rentals

 With a height of about 150 feet, water directly falls from a high cliff on a Shiv Lingas kind of rock formations.
 Bordered by thick forest, the surroundings of the falls offer unique experience.
 The water comes from a small stream which flows through the dense jungle and meets the Krishna River.
 About 380 well laid steps need to be walked down to reach the falls from the road point.
 The pool below the falls is closed with fencing on all sides.
 However, there is a path to reach the bottom of the falls and play in the water, if the flow of the stream is not heavy.
 The water from main falls flow into another pool in the vicinity forming another small but cute waterfall, though reaching bottom of this fall is little difficult.

 It is said that many sages have performed penances here for Shiva.
 It is believed that many tigers visit this place to drink water during summer.
-Mallela Theertham is a good place to hangout for a weekend to enjoy with ...
+Mallela Theertham is a good place to hangout for a ...